vhuynen/Connect-RAK4631-Weather-Monitoring-to-Helium-and-Ubidots/README.md

 This topic has been well developed in this article : [how to reduce the Power Consumption of WisBlock Solution](https://news.rakwireless.com/how-to-reduce-the-power-consumption-of-wisblock-solutions/).

-Down below, the current consumption's graph for ten days supplied with power saving mode.
+Down below, the current consumption's graph after one month supplied with power saving mode.
 As you can see, the curve is flat :rocket: :
 ![RAK4631 deep sleep consumption](./docs/gallery/Battery_Voltage_Power_Saving.png)

 #### Main code